East 34th Street Heliport: Later operation

 In February 2007, US Helicopter began providing passenger service from the 34th Street Heliport to JFK and Newark airports.
 Through the Transportation Security Administration's Screening Partnership Program, passengers checked baggage and underwent security screening at the heliport and disembarked at the airside zone of the terminals of partner airlines, bypassing the need to check luggage or go through security at the airport if their flight was departing from the same terminal.
 Flights to JFK Airport originally operated to Gate C43 in American Airlines' Terminal 9 and were shifted to Gate 11 in Delta Air Lines' Terminal 3 in May 2007 due to the construction of American's new terminal.
 Flights to Newark Airport operated to Gate 71 at Continental Airlines' Terminal C. The passenger flights ended in September 2009 when US Helicopter shut down its operations due to financial difficulties.

 Atlantic Aviation's operation of the heliport was renewed for five years in October 2024.
 Under its agreement with EDC, Atlantic will add charging stations for electric vertical take-off and landing (eVTOL) aircraft within a year of Federal Aviation Administration certification for commercial operations of eVTOLs.
 New York City has been announced as a launch market for eVTOLs; Archer Aviation and Joby Aviation plans to operate eVTOL air taxis to the airports serving the city.
 Atlantic has been working with Archer, Beta Technologies, and Joby to make sure the heliport can accommodate all certified eVTOLs and plans to install both Combined Charging System (CCS) and global electric aviation charging system (GEACS) chargers.
 The heliport plans to continue accommodating conventional aircraft.
+On May 1, 2026, the heliport hosted a demonstration flight of an eVTOL air taxi operated by Joby Aviation.